davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 A generation of distributed systems researchers put an awful lot of thought into this problem.
 They were able to answer lots of related questions: things that don't work work, properties any solution must have, different ways of simplifying the problem and then solving the simplified problem.
 But for years, nobody had an answer to the main question.
 How does one design a fault-tolerant consensus algorithm?

-At this point I would like to invite you to join in the tradition by mulling this over yourself.
+At this point I would like to invite you to join in the tradition by mulling it over yourself.
 What is wrong with the approaches we've tried so far?
 Can we fix them?
 If not, why not?

-If you need some food for thought, here's some:
+If you want some food for thought, here's some:

 We've come up with quite a few attempts at a consensus algorithm.
 None of them works fully, but each of them does fit neatly into one of two buckets.
 Some of our approaches were Fault-Tolerant, but can violate Agreement even in cases where no node has failed:

 * Our 'broadcast replication' algorithm
-* Single-leader replication, with our failover scheme
+* Single-leader replication, with failover
-* Majority-rules voting with our tiebreak
+* Majority-rules voting with tiebreaking

 Other approaches did not violate Agreement, but also were not Fault Tolerant: